 Document Purpose

-This section is usually a form of standardized wording an organization uses.
-It might include the project aims, why the project needs to meet those aims, who are involved in the delivery of the project and how the project will be managed and controlled.

 Background to the Proposed Work

-This section includes the purpose of the project:

-Why the project needs to be delivered

-The end results upon project completion

-The consequences of not delivering the project.

 With the fast-paced lives of people today, completing simple tasks as grocery shopping, can now be considered daunting that wastes valuable time.
 Moreover, the strain on supermarkets due to Covid-19 outbreak gives us a clear indication that there will be a rapid growth in online grocery shopping.
 By using our online grocery delivery system “Carriage”, people can avoid going to grocery stores in an effort to reduce the interaction with the outside world.
 This application will enable users to have their groceries picked up for them and delivered to their doorstep.
 It also allows older adults and persons with disabilities to participate in the shopping experience.
 Families can save time by ordering grocery items online at their most convenient time.
 Not only will this save user time, but it will also enable drivers to have a flexible work schedule.
 In addition, our application will include features such as online payment, recommendation system that will improve user experience, Pre-Filled Digital Card that can be used for NFC Buying Purposes and so on.